ritishgumber/aws-snowball-user-guide/doc_source/using-adapter-cli.md

   + `--dryrun` \(boolean\) The operations that would be performed using the specified command are displayed without being run\.

   + `--include` \(string\) Don't exclude files or objects in the command that match the specified pattern\.
-See [Use of Exclude and Include Filters](http://docs.aws.amazon.com/cli/latest/reference/s3/index.html#use-of-exclude-and-include-filters) in the *AWS Command Line Interface Reference* for details\.
+For details, see [Use of Exclude and Include Filters](http://docs.aws.amazon.com/cli/latest/reference/s3/index.html#use-of-exclude-and-include-filters) in the *AWS CLI Command Reference*\.

   + `--exclude` \(string\) Exclude all files or objects from the command that matches the specified pattern\.